GeorgeZhang744/Landing-Page/README.md

 # My Personal Website

 This website is built using a template licensed under the Creative Commons Attribution 3.0 Unported License.
-The original template was created by AJ from HTML5 UP.
+The original template was created by AJ from [http://html5up.net](HTML5 UP).

 ## License